CEE DEI Committee

 In Civil and Environmental Engineering, we are more than a department.
 We are a community, and we are dedicated to showing up for each other.

-The CEE DEI committee logo.
+CEE DEI Logo

 Do you have DEI ideas or feedback you would like to share with the DEI Committee?